 They examined the effects of several non-pharmacological interventions–neurofeedback, cognitive-behavioral therapy, cognitive training, and physical exercises (aerobic)–and found all the interventions associated with desired changes.
 Physical exercise, however, rose to the top with the largest average effect size.
 Granted 18 studies across four interventions is small; however, the results are consistent with tons of research on the association between exercise and optimal physical, emotional and cognitive functioning.

 So this is what my title is about…we often step over the dollars of optimal functioning and well-being to pick up pennies.
 The dollars are regular physical exercise (aerobic), enough sleep, and healthy eating.
 The pennies are the skills, strategies, games we may play with ourselves (fun or otherwise) that we often seek instead.
-If we have the dollars, these pennies become dollars; however, without the dollars they lose value.
+The pennies matter; I’m just suggesting you pick up the dollars first.

 My two cents.
 Or dollars. : )